 After such a forthright and powerful monarch it was not surprising that his successor should be so weak.
-Edward II had few of the redeeming features of his father and much more resembled his grandfather.
-His idea of a good time was living as a rustic on his own play farm while the government of the kingdom was left to less than honest favourites.
+Edward II had few of the redeeming features of his father and much more resembled his grandfather, Henry III (d.1272).
+Edward's idea of a good time was living as a rustic on his own play farm while the government of the kingdom was left to less than honest favourites.
 As a result his reign was punctuated by sporadic explosions amongst his discontented baronage and the rise of a new movement called the Ordainers, who in many respects were the descendants of the reformers of 1258.
 The Ordainers were decisively defeated in 1322, but Edward failed to capitalize on his success.
 Instead he was overthrown by his queen and her alleged paramour, Roger Mortimer of Wigmore.
 The later claim that he was put to death by a grisly 'end' in the dungeons of Berkeley castle by the insertion of a red hot poker from behind has now been convincingly challenged and it is possible that Edward lived out his days in royal retirement after adventures in Ireland in Italy.
 Edward was 43 when his reign ended in 1327.

 Edward III, 1327 to 1377